Advancing Community-Engaged Research to Address Climate Driven Health Disparities

 PRINCIPAL INVESTIGATOR Jill Johnston

-The PLACE Study team focuses on community-driven approaches to environmental justice and health among families, immigrants, people of color, unhoused individuals, and elderly communities in historically marginalized areas of Los Angeles and the City of Carson.
-The team uses spatial approaches to assess neighborhood-scale vulnerability, such as community air-monitoring networks in climate justice neighborhoods.
+The PLACE Study team focuses on community-driven approaches to health among individuals and families traditionally experiencing health disparities in historically marginalized areas of Los Angeles and the City of Carson.
+The team uses spatial approaches to assess neighborhood-scale vulnerability, such as community air-monitoring networks in key neighborhoods.

 PLACE STUDY FOCUS: Extreme heat, Air pollution, Wildfires